stronnag/mwptools/docs/manual/docs/mwp-los-tool.md

 There are a number of issues to take into consideration.

 * Online DEMs (Digital Elevation Model) vary [significantly](Mission-Elevation-Plot-and-Terrain-Analysis.md/#datum), with implications for accuracy.
-* Bing Elevations (BE) limits a single query to 1024 points, the data is 30m grid (best case), more likely 90m for most users.
-* For Bing Elevations, mwp uses the lesser of (mission length / 30) (metres) or 1024 points.

 From {{ mwp }} 6.319.703, mwp uses  [Mapzen DEM](https://registry.opendata.aws/terrain-tiles/) data, which improves accuracy (more users  get 30m data) with better accuracy, as well as a significant performance boost and offline usage after the initial data download.